Best-Practice Prescribing and Drug Diversion Training for West Virginia Nurses (3 Hours)

 - Minimize risk of addiction

 Approaches that incorporate physical and psychological components of pain management and utilize the expertise of various healthcare specialties are most effective.
 Recognizing the complex biological and psychosocial aspects of chronic pain challenges clinicians to tailor pain care to each person’s experience of pain.
-It is important to incorporate pharmacologic as well as non-pharmacologic modalities of treatment and to promote self-management as much as possible.
+It is important to incorporate pharmacologic as well as nonpharmacologic modalities of treatment and to promote self-management as much as possible.
+Treating the physical, as well as using the mind’s ability to heal, will optimize the treatment process.

 For most pain conditions, NSAIDS are the cornerstone of treatment.
 They work by blocking induction of the COX-2 enzyme, which inhibits prostaglandin synthesis.
 They reduce inflammation and relieve pain without inducing tolerance or dependence.
 They have proven to be effective for relief of pain resulting from trauma, arthritis, surgical procedures, and cancer, but a ceiling effect (maximum level of pain relief that cannot be exceeded even with more medication) reduces their efficacy with more severe pain conditions.
 NSAIDS are also associated with risk for gastric irritation and bleeding.
 Selective COX inhibitors have also been developed that do not compromise gastric mucosa.